mrisher/smtp-sts/mta-sts.md

 * Policy Host: The HTTPS host which serves the MTA-STS Policy for a Policy Domain.
 Rules for constructing the hostname are described in (#mtasts-policies), "MTA-STS Policies".
+* Sender: The SMTP Mail Transfer Agent sending an email message.

 # Related Technologies